Day 1: Santiago de Chile Airport – Calama / San Pedro de Atacama.

 End of EcoChile Services.

-* Please note that international and domestic flights are not included in this price.
+* Price based on double occupancy.
+Please note that international and domestic flights are not included in this price.

 Meals as mentioned on the Itinerary: